JetBrains/teamcity-documentation/topics/perforce.md

 [//]: # (title: Perforce)
 [//]: # (auxiliary-id: Perforce)

+TeamCity can integrate with Perforce to build source projects stored in Perforce Helix Core and ensure their continuous integration and delivery.
+Learn more about this integration [here](integrating-teamcity-with-perforce.md).

 This article describes the settings specific to a [Perforce Helix Core](https://www.perforce.com/products/helix-core) VCS root.
 Common VCS root settings are described [here](configuring-vcs-roots.md#Common+VCS+Root+Properties).

 ## P4 Connection Settings